This post is about Down syndrome and breastfeeding.

 My body had been so crushed by the Placenta Incident, so whipped by the drugs, but the pain, so worn out from the process of healing and hurt that I simply sat there, with Moxie on my lap, and cried over her as I tried to get her to nurse from my breast.
 I remember how big tears fell from my eyes directly onto her small face, causing her to blink in surprise.

 She howled with the breastfeeding effort.
 She didn’t know what to do with it.
 She pushed me away.
 She howled harder.
 She had no idea how to nurse, and I honestly wasn’t quite sure what to do other than watch some Jack Newman videosand try pushing my breast in her mouth.
 Again.

 And I cried more.

-And tried again.
+Then tried again.
 And again.
 And again.
 And again.
-Sans nipple shield, every. single. fucking. time.
+Sans nipple shield, every. single. time.

 Moxie is clever – she has a developmental disability, yes, but she is an extremely smart child with few delays.
 I think part of that is due to breast milk.
 She is secure, she is attached – again, I think that can at least partially be attributed to almost two years of nursing.